davidthings/jebrish/board/jebrish/rg353x_minfs/readme.md

 The absolutely minimal system with a permanent (mutable) ext4 root file system.

-On first boot, it is resized by init to fill the available partition.
+No resize on first boot takes place since it is mounted from the very start.

 ## Parent Readme